stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 * On the cluster's head node, `htop` should show `ray::RolloutWorker` running.
 * On the cluster's worker nodes, `htop` should show `ray::PPO()::train()` (or similar) to indicate the training is running.
 * Monitor progress with Tensorboard running `tensorboard --host 0.0.0.0 --logdir results/PPO/` on the cluster's head node.
 Then access on `<head-node-ip>:6006`.

+{% include warning.html text="This currently doesn't work for me.
+It seems like the program is only running on the head nodes, not at all on the workers." %}

 ### Retrieving Training & Testing Results